 About This Website

 This website exists to provide comprehensive and accessible information about millets.
-In an era of health trends and superfood marketing, there is a real need for a single, well-organized resource that presents millet information based on evidence rather than hype.
+In an era of health trends and superfood marketing, there is a real need for a single, well-organised resource that presents millet information based on evidence rather than hype.

 Nutritional data follows the ICMR-NIN Indian Food Composition Tables (2017) as the primary reference.
 Ayurvedic information is attributed to specific classical texts.
 We distinguish between well-established science and preliminary evidence.